tsertkov/redash-docker/README.md

 The simplest way to run Redash.

-Please see https://github.com/getredash/setup for a default approach.
+See https://github.com/getredash/setup for default approach.

 ## Prerequisites